prasadnarwadkar/AutotaskWebAPI/docs/index.md

 You may want to use Postman (Chrome extension) to test the API.
 Any other RESTful API testing tool can also be used, even Fiddler can be used.
 I have used Postman and found it suitable for my purposes.
 This Web API uses Swagger spec to document the API endpoints.
 This makes it easy to try the API and create client-side code to consume them in your dashboards, intranet web apps and so forth.

 # Current Status
-At present `Account`, `Ticket`, `Contact`, `Contract`, `Resource`, `TicketNote`, `Attachment` and `Picklist` entities are supported with their own controllers.
+At present `Account`, `Ticket`, `Contact`, `Contract`, `Resource`, `TicketNote`, `Attachment` and `Picklist`, `Task` entities are supported with their own controllers.
 All other entities are supported using a Generic controller which allows getting any entity by its name, a field name and field value.

 # Roadmap